JeremyMcCormick/maven-test-project/README.md

       ./target/${{ github.event.repository.name }}-${{ env.MAVEN_RELEASE_VERSION }}-bin.jar
 ```

-An example release can be found [https://github.com/JeremyMcCormick/maven-test-project/releases/tag/maven-test-project-1.0.15](here).
+An example release can be found [here](https://github.com/JeremyMcCormick/maven-test-project/releases/tag/maven-test-project-1.0.15).
+Notice that it includes automatically generated release notes based on merged PRs, as well as a copy of the bin jar.

 ## Triggering a Release